 Resources for Teachers

 Our Home Learning Packs for Teachers have been written by teachers, for teachers.
-Each one should provide you with activity ideas as starting points for planning for two weeks of learning and new themes will come out fortnightly.
-The resources are linked to the Early Learning Goals and Primary National Curriculum Subject Content which means you can continue to track your pupils’ progress through their subjects.
-It’s clear from the Secretary of State for Education, Gavin Williamson, that the government is focused on ensuring that the educational progress of our young people faces as little disruption as possible and these packs will help you do this by giving you some ideas to work from.
+Each one provides you with activity ideas as starting points for planning for two weeks of learning.
+The resources are linked to the Early Learning Goals and Primary National Curriculum Subject Content which means you can continue to track your pupils’ progress through their subjects and focus on gaps in learning caused by school closures during the spring and summer of 2020.

 This six-book challenge is designed to keep children KS1 – KS2 reading at home, to engage parents with their child’s reading and to make choosing a book a little bit easier.